GVR Report cover Syphilis Testing Market Size, Share & Trends Report

 Recent Developments

-The U.S. FDA authorized the First To Know Syphilis Test by NOWDiagnostics, Inc., the first over-the-counter, at-home syphilis antibody test.
+• In August 2024, the U.S. FDA authorized the First To Know Syphilis Test by NOWDiagnostics, Inc., the first over-the-counter, at-home syphilis antibody test.
 Using a finger-stick blood sample, it delivers results in 15 minutes, similar to pregnancy or COVID-19 home tests.
 Although it cannot differentiate between past and active infections, its approval via the De Novo pathway reflects regulatory recognition of urgent public health needs.
 This milestone lowers barriers for consumer-focused diagnostics and sets a precedent for rapid, accessible syphilis testing.
-Enabling at-home testing expands early detection, reduces transmission, and empowers individuals to seek timely care.
+Enabling at-home testing, it expands early detection, reduces transmission, and empowers individuals to seek timely care.

 Syphilis Testing Market Report Scope